 Transition happens many times in your child’s life.
-It happens any time your student moves from one stage of life to the next.
-When it comes to the IEP, however, “transition” addresses a specific life stage and puts a plan in place for how the student will make that move.
-Transition in the IEP helps the student move from public school to post graduation and adult life.
+It happens any time your child moves from one stage of life to the next.
+When it comes to the IEP, however, “transition” addresses a specific life stage and puts a plan in place for how your child will make that move.
+Transition in the IEP helps your child move from public school to post graduation and adult life.

-- What will the student do after high school?
+- What will your child do after high school?

 - Will the student attend college, vocational school, or some other post-secondary training?